-Permission “operator of deposit virtual currency” provides for the provision of services for the creation of encrypted keys for clients in order to ensure the safety, as well as the transfer of cryptocurrency to other persons.
+The “operator of deposit virtual currency” license provides services for creating encrypted keys for customers to ensure security, as well as the transfer of cryptocurrency to others.

 Taxation of cryptocurrency activities

-- Income tax (WHT, corporate tax) is 15% in Lithuania.
+- Income tax (WHT, corporate tax) is 15% of Lithuania.

-- Small firms with up to 10 employees and a gross annual income of up to € 300,000 may be taxed at a reduced rate of 0-5%.
+- Small firms with up to 10 employees and a gross annual income of up to € 300,000 can be taxed at a reduced rate of 0-5%.

-- The taxation of cryptocurrency transactions depends on their nature.
-There is no direct tax if a token is bought or sold by analogy with another currency, securities or investments.
+- A cryptocurrency transaction is taxed depending on the nature.
+There is no direct tax if the token is sold or bought by analogy with another currency, securities or investment.

-- Dividend tax is levied on distributed profits and amounts to 15%.
+- Dividend tax is levied on distributed income and is 15%.

-- The provision of crypto exchanger services is not subject to VAT.
+- The provision of cryptocurrency exchange services is not subject to VAT.

-To apply to FCIS and obtain permission to conduct a crypto business, you must meet the following conditions:
+To apply to FCIS and obtain a cryptocurrency license, you must meet the following conditions:

-- register a legal entity in Lithuania in the legal form of UAB (limited liability company)
+- to register a legal entity in Lithuania in the organizational and legal form of UAB (limited liability company)

-- at least 1 shareholder and at least 1 director (can be a shareholder);
+- at least 1 shareholder and at least 1 director (may be a shareholder);

-- have an office in the country (virtual office is allowed);
+- have an office in the country (virtual office allowed);

-- the minimum authorized capital for such a company must be at least 2,500 euros;
+- the minimum authorized capital for such a firm must be at least 2,500 euros;

-- board members and ultimate beneficiaries must meet the requirements of an impeccable business reputation, as well as prove that they have no criminal record;
+- members of the board and final beneficiaries must meet the requirements of impeccable business reputation, as well as confirm the absence of a criminal record;

 List of required documents

-Equal care should be taken both in the preparation of company documentation and in the collection of documents for individuals involved in this business – ultimate beneficiaries (UBO), directors, shareholders, members of the board .
-In order to reduce the risks of making mistakes, it is better to entrust the process of preparing documentation to the experts of JSC Lawrange.
+Equal attention should be paid to the preparation of documentation for the company and the collection of documents for individuals involved in this business – the final beneficiaries (UBO), directors, shareholders, board members.
+In order to reduce the risk of errors, it is better to entrust the process of preparation of documentation to the experts of JSC Lawrange.

 In the list of documents for individuals:

-- notarized copies of passports from countries of residence;
+- notarized copies of passports from the countries of residence;

-- proof of current residential address – utility bill not older than three months or bank statement not older than three months;
+- a document confirming the current address of residence – utility bill (utility bills) not older than three months or a bank statement not older than three months;

-- Power of Attorney (PoA), when business registration and licensing is done remotely;
+- power of attorney (PoA), when business registration and licensing is carried out remotely;

-- CV or link to a public business profile on social networks (for example, Linkedin) – confirmation of the education and professional experience of all project participants;
+- CV or link to a public business profile on social networks (for example, in Linkedin) – confirmation of education and professional experience of all project participants;

-- apostilled certificate of no criminal record not older than three months.
+- apostille certificate of no criminal record not older than three months.

 In the list of documents for a legal entity: